Birds of Prey

 Hawk King Laentus sends, ‘Long live the birds who flock together long after the puma has come,’ and releases his grip.

 The channel closes.
 Beuto, shoulders bled redder than those of his successor, embraces the Wanaque River.
-He’s taken with love by the icy babble, his body carried until the current pins him against a sunken rock, drowning him.
+He’s taken by the icy babble, his body carried until the current pins him against a sunken rock, drowning him.

 If, that is, he wasn’t killed by the fall.

-‘You seem to think it so, my brother,’ Mousetalon returns, intently averting his eyes from the buzzing buffet below, ‘yet here we are doing his bidding.’
+‘You seem to think it so, brother,’ Mousetalon returns, intently averting his eyes from the buzzing buffet below, ‘yet here we are doing his bidding.’

 ‘King Beuto said to turn back at North Cove, didn’t he?’